Revolutionizing Couples Therapy: The Emerging Role of MDMA

 Integrating MDMA into couples therapy is a meticulously structured process, diverging significantly from traditional therapy models.
 The treatment typically involves several non-drug sessions, both before and after the MDMA-assisted sessions, to prepare the couple and then integrate their experiences.

-The preparatory sessions focus on establishing therapeutic goals, building trust with the therapist, and providing the couple with tools for navigating the MDMA experience.
+The preparatory sessions are a series of psychotherapy sessions designed to build trust and set intentions.
+They focus on establishing therapeutic goals, building trust with the therapist, and providing the couple with tools for navigating the MDMA experience.
 These sessions are crucial for setting a foundation of safety and understanding, ensuring the couple is psychologically ready for the intensity of the MDMA session.
+Preparation also includes screening for medical and psychiatric contraindications and engaging in talk therapy to build rapport with the therapist(s).
+Individual support and personalized safety protocols are essential during this stage, especially to address potential risks such as domestic abuse or coercive control.

 One of the key aspects of MDMA therapy is its focus on experiential learning.
 Couples often report insights and emotions that are deeply felt and remembered, which can lead to lasting changes in how they relate to each other.
 The therapists help the couple process these experiences, translating them into practical changes in their relationship.